-The College stepped into a charged media environment, choosing to lead the conversation by showcasing two years of steady improvements in retention rates, graduation rates and reduced student debt.
+The University stepped into a charged media environment, choosing to lead the conversation by showcasing two years of steady improvements in retention rates, graduation rates and reduced student debt.

 - Positively differentiated Rasmussen from other for-profit institutions named in the report

 - Ignited industry change through innovation in student-focused programs, including tuition reductions

 - Became thought leaders and go-to sources for media on complex industry issues